-China suspends mainland movies, stars from participating in Taiwan's Golden Horse Awards
+China blocks movies, stars from Taiwan's Golden Horse Awards

 “But some people in Taiwan had to get politically sensitive content on it, things that crossed red lines for mainland China, thus the nature of this award has been changed.”

+The Golden Horse Awards was founded in 1962 and is considered one of the most prestigious awards in the Chinese-speaking film industry, with submissions mainly coming from mainland China, Hong Kong and Taiwan.

+Last year, Chinese movie “Dying to Survive” won and was nominated in 7 award categories, while Chinese director Zhang Yimou won best director for his period film “Shadow”.

 Taiwan is self-governed and has a democratically elected leadership, but China claims the island as a breakaway province and has not ruled out the use of force to ensure unification.
-The question of Taiwanese independence is one of Beijing’s most sensitive political concerns.
+The question of Taiwan’s formal independence is one of Beijing’s most sensitive political concerns.

 China’s content regulator has also been taking an extra-cautious stance over its media industry in the run-up to the 70th anniversary of the founding of the People’s Republic, on Oct.
 1, pulling off a few blockbusters and banning “entertainment-driven” historical dramas and idol dramas.